 When stressful events in the present mimic traumatic events from the past, it may result in harmful coping mechanisms in response to present stressors.
 People with borderline personality disorder often have symptoms caused by painful childhood experiences.
 The formation of maladaptive schemas from early childhood may contribute to the development of the disorder.
 It can also affect the severity of how symptoms manifest.

-Schema-focused therapy can provide an avenue for those with a borderline personality disorder.
+Schema therapy can provide an avenue for those with a borderline personality disorder.
 It allows them to control their symptoms as negative schemas trigger most of them in the first place.
-Schema-focused therapy is a way to guide people to break free from harmful patterns of thinking.
+Schema therapy is a way to guide people to break free from harmful patterns of thinking.
 SFT helps to untangle these complex mental structures that bring about negative misconceptions of the self or others.

 Luckily, there are startups dedicated to mental health which can guide you in your mental health journey.
 It is possible to untangle complicated misconceptions and thoughts to improve your quality of life through therapy ultimately.